SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

 Saving Files to an HDFS Path
 --------------------------------------------
+The following is an example of saving files to an HDFS path:

 .. code-block:: psql

    	COPY (SELECT "Team", AVG("Salary") FROM nba GROUP BY 1) TO WRAPPER csv_fdw OPTIONS (LOCATION = 'hdfs://pp_namenode:8020/nba_export.csv');

 Exporting a Table to a Parquet File
 ------------------------------
+The following is an example of exporting a table to a Parquet file:

 .. code-block:: psql

 	COPY nba TO WRAPPER parquet_fdw OPTIONS (LOCATION = '/tmp/nba_export.parquet');

 Exporting a Query to a Parquet File
 --------------------------------
+The following is an example of exporting a query to a Parquet file:

 .. code-block:: psql

 	COPY (select x,y from t where z=0) TO WRAPPER parquet_fdw OPTIONS (LOCATION = '/tmp/file.parquet');

 Exporting a Table to an ORC File
 ------------------------------
+The following is an example of exporting a table to an ORC file:

 .. code-block:: psql